Portland Lactation Support

 comes out each day.

-Myth #1: A baby who nurses around the clock isn’t getting enough breastmilk.
+Myth #1A baby who nurses around the clock isn’t getting enough breastmilk.

 FALSE!
-It is not

-uncommon for a newborn (or even an older baby) to want to nurse often.
-Along with sustenance,
+It is not uncommon for a newborn (or even an older baby) to want to nurse often.
+Along with sustenance, being at the breast offers them warmth, heart rate regulation, state regulation, and bonding.

-Myth #2: Lactation Consultants are only ‘pro boob’ and won’t be supportive of my feeding choices
+Myth #2: Lactation Consultants are only ‘pro-boob’ and won’t be supportive of my feeding choices

-what that looks like.
-I am here to offer unbiased support, evidence based knowledge and
+FALSE!
+I support families throughout their entire feeding career, no matter what that looks like.
+I am here to offer unbiased support, evidence-based knowledge, and thoughtful alternative care.

 1-2 things I’ve learned from being a parent:

-Have a sense of humor, no matter the situation.
-Being a parent is messy, tiring and wonderful;
+- Have a sense of humor, no matter the situation.
+Being a parent is messy, tiring and wonderful; sometimes all at the same time.

-My favorite place to go, or thing to do on vacation is: My family and I enjoy camping throughout the
+- My favorite place to go, or thing to do on vacation: My family and I enjoy camping throughout the PNW!
+Most weekends you can find us kayaking, fishing, swimming, or hiking.

 An important thing I want you to know about me is: